1jour1vin

 Bettane & Desseauve

-This cru, located just opposite Château Beychevelle, has been completely taken over by the Maroteaux family, who bought it in 1988.
-The wine, made from parcels spread over the entire appellation, requires rigorous blending, and a highly competent team.
-Its consistency is to be commended, as is that of the second wine, duluc.
+This vineyard, located just opposite Château Beychevelle, was completely taken over by the Maroteaux family, who bought it in 1988.
+The wine, produced from plots spread across the entire appellation, requires rigorous blending, which is achieved by a highly skilled team.
+Its consistency is exemplary, as is that of the second wine, Duluc.

 Decanter